ArchieCall/AccurateSleepOld/README.md

-## sleep_ns()
+## AccurateSleep
 ```
-function that blocks the current task (i.e. sleeps) for the specified number of sleep_time seconds.
+A package that offers a sleep function named:  sleep_ns().
-sleep_ns() is very similiar to the normal Julia sleep() function, albeit with much improved accuracy.
+This function very similiar to the normal Julia sleep() function, albeit with much improved accuracy.
-sleep_ns() has an average error rate of .000001 seconds, with only 5% of the errors exceeding .000002 seconds
+For exampl: sleep_ns() has an average error rate of .000001 seconds, with only 5% of the errors exceeding .000002 seconds
-in contrast, sleep() has an average error of .001150 seconds, with 5% of the errors exceeding .002100 seconds
+In contrast: sleep() has an average error of .001150 seconds, with 5% of the errors exceeding .002100 seconds
 ```
 ### Installation
 ```